 Most of my adult life, I have lived with a dog.
 Or dogs.
 Sometimes cats.
-Also ferrets, turtles, fish and one incredibly long-lived (29 years!) newt.
+Also ferrets, turtles, fish, canaries, and one incredibly long-lived (29 years!) newt.
 Who still lives with me.
 Seriously.

 Unlike the ferrets, the dogs never hid my shoes behind the couch.

 Life with dogs is more interactive than the fish or the turtles.
-On the other hand, I would never trust certain of my dogs to guard my sandwich.
+On the other hand, I would never trust certain of my dogs (looking at you Sandy) to guard my sandwich.
 The turtle I would trust.
 Because he even if he managed to reach it, I could probably catch him before he ate it all.

-The dogs were always interested in taking a walk and they never blabbed a secret I told them.
+The dogs were always interested in taking a walk with me and they never blabbed a secret I told them.
 To be fair, neither did the ferrets.

-Looking back this site seems almost inevitable.
-A life with dogs is what I wanted.
-A life with words is also what I wanted.
 The idea of writing about spiritual wisdom and dogs is the sort of thing I was born to do.
+Let me explain:

 I was born in the year of the Dog.